modelscope/FunASR/README.md

 ```bash
 ./llama-funasr-sensevoice -m ./gguf/sensevoice-small-q8.gguf --vad ./gguf/fsmn-vad.gguf -a audio.wav --backend vulkan
 ```

+The Windows Vulkan ZIP uses the system Vulkan loader supplied by the GPU driver;
+installing the Vulkan SDK is only necessary when building from source.
+Both Vulkan packages currently accelerate SenseVoiceSmall.

 The current Windows CUDA package targets CUDA architecture 86.
 RTX 50 / Blackwell GPUs report compute capability 12.0 (`sm_120`) and should use the CPU package or